The full quote, as it appears in my new book:

 Prealgebra & Geometry: Math Games for Middle School

-Excerpted from my upcoming book, Prealgebra & Geometry: Math Games for Middle School, scheduled for publication in early 2021.
-Sign up for my newsletter to get updates.
+Excerpted from my new book, Prealgebra & Geometry: Math Games for Middle School.
+Look for it at your favorite online bookstore.

 CREDITS: “Three girls counting” photo by Charlein Gracia on Unsplash.